ulikoehler/YakDB/YakServer/doc/graph-model.md

 Extended attributes are stored in a separate table, occupying one key-value-pair per attribute.
-Fetching them introduces additional request overhead, but as they can be accessed in a sequentially ordered manner (and not neccessarily all-at-once) the extended attributes for any stored entity might grow arbitrarily large.
+Fetching them introduces additional request overhead, but as they can be accessed in a sequentially ordered manner (and not neccessarily all-at-once) the extended attributes for any stored rentity might grow arbitrarily large.
 Retrieval of attributes will not consume memory proportional to the total amount of key/value data for that entity.